  An MP shall do sufficient internal testing, including regression testing, to minimize the impact of changes on its TPs.

  An MP shall communicate to its TPs clearly and early regarding changes to systems.
-This includes advance notice of the change, copies of migration plans, etc…
+This includes advance notice of the change and planned implementation date.

  An MP shall identify a ‘back-out’ strategy where appropriate in case problems as a result of changes cannot be resolved quickly.